 | Proof | You can pair the credential with projects, labs, tickets, scripts, or portfolio evidence | You expect the credential to carry the whole job search by itself |

 This matters because the labor-market signal lives at the occupation and skill level, not at the certification logo level.
 BLS pay and outlook describe occupations.
-Employer-language samples show wording employers used in sampled postings.
+Employer-language samples show wording employers used in sampled public postings.
 Vendor pages describe exams.
 None of those sources can support a blanket certification salary or guaranteed outcome.

 Examples where a certification can be worth it